 The Centers for Disease Control and Prevention (CDC) recommends the following precautions to prevent disease spread:

 - Avoid close contact with others by maintaining social distance of at least six feet

 - Wear a face covering over your mouth and nose when out in public (optional, based on current guidelines)

 - Cover coughs and sneezes with a tissue, discard the tissue and then wash your hands

 Will I be tested for COVID-19 before my screening?

 When your appointment is scheduled, you will be asked questions about potential COVID-19 symptoms and exposure risk.

 Is it safe to come to Tanner facilities?

 Yes, the safety of our patients, staff and visitors is Tanner’s priority.
 Infection prevention is – and always has been – what we do every day, with every patient, at Tanner.

-- pre-screening of Tanner Medical Group patients before appointments for symptoms and potential COVID-19 exposure;
+- Screening of Tanner Medical Group patients for symptoms and potential COVID-19 exposure;

-- personal protective equipment (PPE) and hand hygiene protocols, established by the Centers for Disease Control and Prevention (CDC), for all healthcare staff;
+- Personal protective equipment (PPE) and hand hygiene protocols, as recommended by the Centers for Disease Control and Prevention (CDC), for healthcare staff;

-- continued visitor restriction in all five hospitals;
+- Visitor guidelines as outlined here in all five hospitals;

-- and daily monitoring of all healthcare staff for illness.
+- Daily monitoring of all healthcare staff for illness.